CyberEthicalMe/blog-articles/ckyhw70kz00fhc3s173s57a8o.md

 # Wrap-up

 Overall, I am proud of my achievements from the last year.
 I understand concepts of ethical hacking, pentesting and security hardening in a way I feel comfortable talking about it.
+And this year, my main goal is to get into the bug bounty and make my first submission.

+Follow and subscribe to be up-to-date with ethical hacking in the upcoming 2022!

 > 📌 Follow the `#CyberEthical` hashtag on the social media
 > 🎁 Become a Patron and [gain additional benefits](https://www.patreon.com/cyberethicalme)